aswinpvijayan/LGalaxies_paper_plots/README.md

 # LGalaxies_Dust paper plots

 This repository contains the scripts for analysing the output of the L-Galaxies SAMs implementation of dust production in its galaxies.
 The code producing the data can be found at https://github.com/aswinpvijayan/L-Galaxies_Dust which uses the dark matter merger trees of the Millennium (MR) and the Millennium II (MRII) runs.
 When running the scripts change the ```fileMR``` and ```fileMRII``` to the respective locations of the output.
+Folder 'func_def' contains all the required python files that are being called from the main directory.

 * All the masses used in the script are in Msolar.
 Hubble parameter, h = 0.673 is used since that is the value used in the SAMs.
 Most of the plots use both the MR and MRII data, hence the data collection routine uses 4 cpus to read data using the joblib python module.